Retiring from Vanderbilt

 - You can submit claims for expenses that you incurred on or prior to your last day of employment.

 - Claims are due by April 15, following the Plan Year of participation.
 You can file claims for eligible expenses incurred while you were in an eligible employment status by the filing deadline.
-You can email the Reimbursement Request Form, along with your receipts to firstname.lastname@example.org or fax to 1-253-793-3766.
+You can still use the Flexible Spending Account Reimbursement Request Form and submit your claims to Benefit Express by the deadline of the run-out period, which is April 15.
+To obtain claim forms and review your balance you must register at myfsaexpress.com.
+For tips on registering click here.

 - If you have a MasterCard for the Health Care Flexible Spending Account or Health Reimbursement Account, you must destroy the card and NOT use it past your termination date.
 You can file claims for eligible expenses incurred while you were in an eligible employment status by the filing deadline.
 If you use the MasterCard past your end of employment date, you are responsible to repay those charges.
 See the Summary Plan Description for more information.